-Mr. Wattles, age 56, has been Chairman of DCT Industrial Trust, a publicly held industrial property REIT, since March 2003 and Principal of Black Creek Group, a real estate investment management firm, since February 2003.
+Mr. Wattles, age 57, has been Chairman of DCT Industrial Trust, a publicly held industrial property REIT, since March 2003.
+Mr. Wattles was Principal of Black Creek Group, a real estate investment management firm, from February 2003 to December 2008.
 He served as Managing Director of Security Capital from 1991 to 2002 and as a trustee of ProLogis Trust from 1993 to May 2002.
 He was a director of ProLogis' predecessor from its formation in 1991, and was Non-Executive Chairman of ProLogis from March 1997 to May 1998.
 Mr. Wattles was Co-Chairman and Chief Investment Officer of ProLogis and its former REIT manager from November 1993 to March 1997, and director of the former REIT manager from June 1991 to March 1997.